pghvlaans/sbotools/man-md/sboconfig.1.md

 **-S\|\--strict-upgrades (FALSE\|TRUE)**

-**STRICT_UPGRADES**: If set to **TRUE**, upgrades will only be attempted if the incoming version or build number is greater.
+**STRICT_UPGRADES**: If set to **TRUE**, upgrades are only attempted if the incoming version or build number is greater.
 This has no effect on scripts in the local overrides directory.

 ## EXIT CODES